benmarwick/faculty.washington.edu-bmarwick/content/values_and_ethics/code-of-conduct.md

 To report violation, you can do any of the following:

 - Please feel free to talk to me or other UW faculty person.
-- Report to the the [Chair of the Anthropology Department](https://anthropology.washington.edu/contact) or the [University of Washington ombud office](https://www.washington.edu/ombud/).
+- Report to the [Chair of the Anthropology Department](https://anthropology.washington.edu/contact) or the [University of Washington ombud office](https://www.washington.edu/ombud/).
 - Make an anonymous report and get advice from the [UW SafeCampus Office](http://www.washington.edu/safecampus/)